codemagic-ci-cd/codemagic-docs/content/yaml/building-a-flutter-app.md

     flutter emulators --launch apple_ios_simulator                  # for android use: flutter emulators --launch emulator flutter drive --target=test_driver/my_drive_target.dart

-Ifyou want to read more about testing with YAML in general, there are several examples [HERE](../yaml/testing).
+If you want to read more about testing with YAML in general, there are several examples [HERE](../yaml/testing).

 ## Publishing a Flutter package